xboxi-three-sixti/xboxi/assets/README.md

-This folder contains Icons & Images.
+This folder contains Icons, Images and more.